 As I leave my eighth home in seven months, making my 15th move in three years, I’m exhausted.
 But a mind-blowing and glowing quadruple rainbow graces the sky upon my exit.
 Sections of it follow me all 15 miles to my next home, a tent in a friend’s back yard.
 I’ve never seen anything like it, and feel instantly blessed.

-Here’s the good news: if you survive, soaring in high winds can brings you phenomenal gifts.
+Here’s the good news: if you survive, soaring can brings you phenomenal gifts.
 Even if the wind blinds you or beats you up.

 Would Beyonce have birthed Lemonade* if she’d never been sliced open by betrayal?
 Nah uh.
 Not possible.